matthiasferch/tsm/README.md

 What's special about TSM?
 -------------------------

-- TSM makes use of TypeScript's type annotations to reduce the number of possible bugs and has been used extensively in the development of a large-scale WebGL application (more information about that project will be published soon).
+- TSM makes use of TypeScript's type annotations to reduce the number of possible bugs and has been used extensively in the development of a large-scale WebGL application (to be announced soon).

 - TSM makes use of JavaScript's new property definitions to enable GLSL-style swizzle operators: